yasir2000/openwrt-oldwiki-md/DropbearPublicKeyAuthenticationHowto.rst

 home directory anymore.

-== Add the Public Keys to authorized_keys ==
+== Add the Public Key to authorized_keys ==

-Once we have this we want to save our public key into the authorized keys file (on the server) which can be done easily as follows.
-Your generated key will look similar to the one below.
+Add the public key to the {{{authorized_keys}}} file on the router by doing the following:

 {{{
-cat ~/.ssh/id_dsa.pub
-}}}

-{{{
-ssh-dss AAAB3NzaC1kc3MAAACBAMJkHn6HPHRn4HVfFwx5dSeRqLhSGpceNqXNPNRe3hZMD9X5K
-ra6VJM2VanrjDmjoiK127JszXqjQaryBI58P0dZI+Ts0YchxvgKMLTt1uF5U6lWYcFDxN4eGIxoN
-SUK+Sa+HxyRmGhFgslTvLvSS0cLP0JPRF0mYbt80a1y9bFAAAAFQC5f+d+ojrcJOCRcn/7x1iOrL
-c+ZQAAAH9J27XrWdP7Ht8qG0llrzNTUczDy8uLEbJcOoljGLPGZ6BSbqgwSmpRm7D6+61tSYk5YT
-mGt59VFC1t9W+G3tNG7ZCImpgrSiHu0kQWsDzUgqxcDRRDo6aQc6BbeyKn80bnwUKBla3ebU2BFX
-u1rgGt/8Rz3Xw0Vx4jhzT35i5EAAAAgCTCSutthoRNVuC2FD7LFA8j1KT59/PMqZ/pteRd8BzhJe
-nOPK3iAhkL4sXy7EBCDyHybu8rLiY1iMKW4xtz4PWAPRy+9NJrtk4OAAvZmwb349pPEdnO/hQj7o
-3bjxMzCG05lS7dss8c1kWGvwGe5Ace8eiiGNTn68x6k33DCzwM openwrt-dev@debian
-}}}

-Add the public key to the {{{autorized_keys}}} on the router by doing the following:

-{{{
 cd /root/.ssh
-mv /tmp/id_*.pub /root/.ssh
-cat id_*.pub >> authorized_keys
+cat /tmp/id_*.pub >> authorized_keys
-chmod 0600 id_*.pub authorized_keys
+chmod 0600 authorized_keys
 }}}

-When using Windows you have to replace the {{{id_*.pub}}} by {{{OpenWrt-Public-Key}}}.

 You can repeat this step with every new public key.
-It gets appended to the
+Each key is appended to the
 {{{/root/.ssh/authorized_keys}}} file.

 = Connecting to OpenWrt with Public Key =

-If you did everything right, you can now login using your keys.
-It will never ask you for a password.
+If you did everything right, you can now login using your key.
+It will not ask you for a password.

 == Using the OpenSSH client ==

 {{{
-openwrt-dev@debian:~/.ssh$ ssh root@192.168.1.1
+user@host:~$ ssh root@192.168.1.1

 BusyBox v1.00 (2005.09.22-14:58+0000) Built-in shell (ash)